VladRidun/VladRidun/README.md

 a software engineer, I am engaged in server and network administration.
 He grew up to be a leading OT specialist in a large, cohesive OT team.
 In 2021, he became interested in Java development.
 I have completed my training and am now implementing a commercial project as a backend developer.
-I consider my strengths to be self-discipline, perseverance and perseverance, thanks to which I am able to unravel the intricacies of the algorithms presented in the program code.

 Interested in developing highly scalable distributed systems.

 -----